GregHilston/data-science-portfolio/README.md

 # Data Science Portfolio by Gregory Hilston

 This repository is to act like a high level overview of the data science projects I've worked on.
 Each project's `README.md` should act as a full description of the project, but I'll provide a short description here for convenience.
 All of these projects are in Python.
+Links are provided to projets whose code can be made public.

 ## Kaggle Competitions